 Foods, drinks, and supplements can interfere with some drugs.

-Some prescription and over-the-counter medicines can trigger a dangerous reaction if they're combined with certain other drugs, dietary supplements, and even everyday foods and beverages.
+Did you know that alcohol can make some medicines useless?Some prescription and over-the-counter medicines can trigger a dangerous reaction if they're combined with certain other drugs, dietary supplements, and even everyday foods and beverages.
 To minimize the risk for drug interactions, the U.S. Food and Drug Administration (FDA) urges health care consumers to:

 Learn as much as possible about the medicines they take,